rohit12crj/Study-Notes/Git/notes.md

 ---

-Explain object packing in Git.
+✅ Explain object packing in Git.

+---

-Difference between index and working tree?
+✅ Difference between index and working tree?

+---

-How to squash commits?
+✅ How to squash commits?

+---

-What is sparse checkout?
+✅ What is sparse checkout?

+---

-Explain submodules vs subtree.
+✅ Explain submodules vs subtree.

+---

-What is orphan branch & orphan commits ?
+✅ What is orphan branch & orphan commits ?

+---

-How to sign commits?
+✅ How to sign commits?

+---

-What is rebase interactive?
+✅ What is rebase interactive?

+--

-How do you prevent secret commits? --> use checkov in pipeline
+✅ How do you prevent secret commits? --> use checkov in pipeline

+--

-What is git blame?
+✅ What is git blame?

+--

-How to enforce branch protection?  -> use codeowners file & take manual approvals
+✅ How to enforce branch protection?  -> use codeowners file & take manual approvals

+--

+✅ Why does Git sometimes show ‘detached HEAD’ during git bisect?

+---